ItsNgaDoan/agriculture-economy-emissions-powerbi/README.md

 The screenshots in this repository are static and may not capture all available interactions or detailed views from the Power BI dashboard.

+For the complete experience, please download and open the [Power BI file](./agriculture-report.pbix)
 ## Tools

 - Power BI